Axel Jensen: Return to Norway

 When Jensen arrived in Oslo, he met his old friend, the writer Olav Angell.
 Together, they wanted to transform Oslo into a city renowned for happenings on the scene of international literature.
 The plan was soon put into action, and Jensen became the front figure in a project which later developed into the Oslo International Poetry Festival (OIPF), occurring in 1985 and 1986.

 On 10 August 1990, Shanti Devi set course for what would be its final destination in Ålefjær, outside Kristiansand.
 There, Jensen and Pratibha settled in a hundred-year-old schoolhouse and, some years later, they sold their old ship.

 In the last ten years of his life, Jensen was severely disabled from Amyotrophic lateral sclerosis (ALS).
 He gradually became paralyzed, losing all his motor-coordination abilities.
-Later, relying on a breathing-aid to breathe, he could neither write nor speak.
-During this period, he also led a tough campaign against what he termed "the health machinery" for the right to be nursed in his own home.
+Later, relying on a breathing aid to breathe, he could neither write nor speak.
+During this period, he also led a difficult campaign against what he termed "the health machinery" for the right to be nursed in his own home.
 Jensen wrote several essays and articles on this subject.
 Before the public health service provided the help he needed, private funding to pay for nursing was arranged by his close friends, including Leonard Cohen.
-His wife also used all of her available energy to nurse her husband until he drew his last breath at his home in Ålefjær on 13 February 2003, a day after his 71st birthday.
+His wife also nursed him until he died at his home in Ålefjær on 13 February 2003, a day after his 71st birthday.

 In 1996, he received the Fritt Ord Honorary Award.